Den575/Rocky/README.md

-"# Rocky"
+<h1>Flowers shop</h1>
-.
+ASP .NET Core MVC, .
 Net 5.0, MS SQL Server, Indentity, Entity Framework MailJet API

 The project works on.
 Net 5.0, it is necessary to create a database and perform data migration.